 Over the past 10 years, Thomsen Homes has been proud to build quality homes for individuals and families to call home.
-We are grateful for all of those who have trusted us to make their dreams come true and have a passion to make a difference in the lives of not only our home buyers, but all those in various communities we serve in.
-Part of the reason why we love building houses is because we have a passion to enrich the lives of all those we interact with and one way we can do that is through giving back.
+We are grateful for all of those who have trusted us to make their dreams come true, and have a passion to make a difference in the lives of not only our home buyers, but to all those in the various communities we serve in.
+Part of the reason why we love building houses is because we have a passion to enrich the lives of all those we interact with, and one way we can do that is through giving back.
 Chris Thomsen, CEO and Founder, has identified three key areas that aligned with our company core values to focus on our mission to “GIVE BACK”:

 Thomsen Homes encourages all employees to donate 20 hours of their time to those projects identified by the company and also those that they choose based on their personal passions.
 This summer volunteer time included spending time at the YWCA working on outside maintenance and spreading mulch in their playground area for the kids and working at the Great Plains Food Bank bagging potatoes for distribution that had been donated by a local farmer.